madmurphy/libconfini/MANUAL.md

    ⇒ Behavior of `ini_string_parse()`: Spaces at the beginning and at the end of the string will be removed, then the new length of the string will be returned.

+A function-like macro named `#INIFORMAT_HAS_NO_ESC()` is available in order to check whether a format supports escape sequences or not.

 ### STORING THE DISPATCHED DATA